MRSA-J/Video-Storytelling/README.md

 ![](https://github.com/MRSA-J/Youtube-Teller/blob/main/readme%20image/ClipCap%20Model.png)

-In our model we applied the Transformer-encoder Mapper model structure to encode image informance into embedding space, so that allows the GPT-2 suitable for this special task without training.
+In our model we applied the Transformer-encoder Mapper model structure to encode image information into embedding space, so that the GPT-2 is suitable for this special task without training.
 The CLIP model is designed to impose a shared representation for both images and texts.
 After training over a vast number of images and textual descriptions using the cross entropy loss, the visual feature of CLIP and textual representations of GPT-2 are well correlated.
-Therefore, the fine-tuned Mapper structure allows prefix embeddings to capture the visual information, and effectively generate the suitable input for the GPT-2 model to correctly predict.
+Therefore, the fine-tuned Mapper structure allows prefix embeddings to capture the visual information, and effectively generate the suitable input for the GPT-2 model to correctly predict. <br>

 Our modified model structure looks like: